 Datapath provides the steering and registers for the data between the PCI bus and the back-end.
-Additionally, Datapath contains the address counters and increments the value after each data transaction.
+In addition, datapath contains the address counters and increments the value after each data transaction.
 Datapath is also responsible for preserving FIFO read data when pre-fetched data from the FIFO is not read immediately by the PCI bus.